 - Our base case remains that the Middle East conflict stops short of a major escalation which would reduce global oil output. - Historically, the effect of international conflicts on markets has tended to be short-lived.
+The S&P 500 is up 17.4% so far in 2024, despite elevated geopolitical risks.

-US equity markets have risen in May, now standing near all-time highs. - While rate cuts by the Federal Reserve look likely to be delayed until September, we expect policy easing and earnings growth to support stocks.
+• While rate cuts by the Federal Reserve look likely to be delayed until September, we expect policy easing and earnings growth to support stocks.